topcoder-platform/MS-Teams-bot-processor/README.md

 `clientSlackChannel`: The channel in client slack where the @topbot request command was initially invoked.
 The client can invoked this command in any channel so the combination of clientSlackThread and clientSlackChannel uniquely identify a request thread.

-Why we need it: `clientSlackThread` and `clientSlackChannel`: These fields are used by Slack lambda to post a response to the right thread when `/approve` is called on it.
+Why we need it: `clientSlackThread`, `clientSlackChannel`: These fields are used by Slack lambda to post a response to the right thread when `/approve` is called on it.
 It is also used to identify the project when an `email` command is issued.
 Without these fields we'd have no context of which thread to post responses to.

+`slackTeam`: The team id of client slack workspace

+Why we need it: To obtain the bot token used to communicate with client slack from the `slack_clients` table for this team.

 `tcSlackThread`: Thread id in topcoder slack where the project request was initially posted by TC Central.